Create a Commit Action

 type: text

-For each type of Action, there are options where you must enter the commands or scripts that must be executed by the Action.
-The example below demonstrates the commands that can be executed in the Shell-type Action.
-You can use them in your Action or type the Shell commands you want:
+For each type of Action, there are options where you must enter the commands or scripts that will be executed by the Action.
+The example below demonstrates commands that can be executed in a Shell-type Action.
+You can use them in your Action or type the Shell commands you want.

 requirements-check: